ahmedHanie93/Personal-projects/Design/designs/compareRTFB.md

 | **Redaction**        | Audit logs, support logs                 | No               | Obscure identifiers without removing context |
 | **Anonymization**    | Deleted users with no regulatory linkage | No               | Privacy preservation, analytics              |
 | **Pseudonymization** | AML, audit trails, fraud detection       | Yes (controlled) | Retain functionality with limited risk       |

-### 4.2 Recommended RTBF Architecture

-1. **Soft delete user** in PAID (mark as inactive, revoke access).
-2. **Notify downstream systems** to remove or anonymize user data.
-3. **Track downstream responses** and document compliance reasons if data is retained.
-4. **Redact user PII in audit logs** — rather than deleting audit records, redact or replace PII fields to retain forensic and compliance trail without exposing sensitive data.
-5. **Ensure auditability** of actions taken per request.

-### 4.3 Why Redact PII Instead of Deleting or Anonymizing?

-* **Audit logs** serve legal and forensic purposes.
-Deleting them may violate audit integrity.
-* **Redaction** allows PII (e.g., names, emails) to be replaced with placeholders while retaining context.
-* **Anonymization** often removes links to the original identity irreversibly.
-Redaction is reversible only by design, depending on compliance rules.

-### 4.4 Pseudonymization vs. Anonymization

-* **Anonymization**: Irreversible removal of identifiers such that data cannot be traced back to the individual.
-* **Pseudonymization**: Replaces identifiers with artificial ones (e.g., tokenized strings), but allows re-linking under strict controls — useful for audit and fraud prevention use cases.

 ---